corylanou/go-marketing/CONCURRENCY.md

 		// Increment the waitgroup
 		wg.Add(1)

-		// Launch each retreiveal in a go routine.
+		// Launch each retrieval in a go routine.
 This makes each request concurrent go func(site string) {
 			defer wg.Done()
 			// start a timer for this request